XXIV Army Corps (Wehrmacht): 1944

 Before the Dnieper–Carpathian Offensive in January 1944, the corps had to withdraw to the Vinnytsia area, after which it was transferred to the 1st Panzer Army in Luzk, together with whom it had to fight out of the Kamenets-Podolsky pocket in March.
 After that it fought in Galicia and Zakarpattia and around the bridgehead Baranów Sandomierski.

 1945

-In the winter of 1944/45 the corps was re-formed into a Panzerkorps neuer Art per a Führer-directive of September 13, 1944.
+In the winter of 1944–45 the corps was re-formed into a Panzerkorps neuer Art per a Führer-directive of September 13, 1944.
 In January 1945 the corps had to withdraw ahead of the Vistula–Oder Offensive to Glogau on the river Oder.
 At the end of the war, the corps was assigned to the 1.
-Panzer Army near Budweis in Czechoslovakia.
+Panzer Army near České Budějovice in Czechoslovakia.